Vadim097/Projects/A study of data from the Yandex. Music service - a comparison of users of two cities/README.md

-# music-of-the-big-cities
-Survey of musical preferences between two cities: Moscov and Sain-Petersberg
+# Music of the cities
+**Project description:**

-Comparison Moscow and St. Petersburg is surrounded in myths.
-For example:
+Comparison of Moscow and St. Petersburg is surrounded by myths:

-Moscow — megapolis with hard rithm workweek;
-Sain-Petersberg — cultural capital, with own style.
-In accordance data of Yandex.music has been done comparison both capitals.
+-- Moscow is a metropolis subject to the rigid rhythm of the working week;
+-- Petersburg is a city of unique culture, unlike Moscow.
+Some myths reflect reality.
+Others are empty stereotypes.
+Business must distinguish the former from the latter in order to make rational decisions.
+On the real Yandex.Music data, it needs to check the data and compare the behavior of users in the two capitals.

+**Project target:**

-Survey target — check 3 gypothesis:
+Check 3 gypothesis:

-Users activity depends of day of the week.
+1. Users activity depends of day of the week.
 Moreover in Moscow and St. Petersburg this looks different.
-On Monday morning, certain genres dominate in Moscow, while others dominate in St. Petersburg.
+2. On Monday morning, certain genres dominate in Moscow, while others dominate in St. Petersburg.
 Also, Friday evenings are dominated by different genres, depending on the city.
-Moscow and St. Petersburg prefer different genres of music.
+3. Moscow and St. Petersburg prefer different genres of music.
 In Moscow, they listen to pop music more often, in St. Petersburg - Russian rap.

+**Stack:**

+- Python
+- Pandas

+**Project status:** Project completed.